Research Output per year

 - Commissie Meijers | Amsterdam | Adviseur | 2015-07-01

-'Market manipulation and insider trading: regulatory challenges in United States of America, the European Union, the United KingdomHerlin Karnell, S. E. M. & Ryder, N. 2018 Oxford: forthcoming Oxford: Hart publishing 2018.
+'Market manipulation and insider trading: regulatory challenges in United States of America, the European Union, the United KingdomHerlin Karnell, S. E. M. & Ryder, N. 2018 (Accepted/In press) Oxford: forthcoming Oxford: Hart publishing 2018.

 "On Constitutional Law Parameters and European Security Regulation" forthcoming paper in Boston University International Law Journal 2018Herlin Karnell, S. E. M. 2018 (Accepted/In press) In : Boston University International Law Journal.